AyrtonStout/Bamboo/README.txt

 -Potion use is now animated for party members
 -Enemies now attack a random target instead of the first target.
 Still a placeholder for a more robust system; just a better one
+-This concludes the combat series until after the spells and abilities series.

 v0.38
 -Item option now brings up a new panel that will display consumables